 1. Classification of vowels (vocoids)

 a) Vowels are produced in a relatively small area of the mouth - earlier writers talked of palatal vowels (the frontmost ones) and velar vowels (the furthest back).
-The tongue may be further to the front or to the back and higher or lower in the mouth (as shown in this video clip) and the lips may be more or less rounded.
+The tongue may be further to the front or to the back and higher or lower in the mouth (as shown in this video clip or this video of "peat, pit, pet, pat, putt ...") and the lips may be more or less rounded.
 The shape of the area in which the tongue moves is usually idealised to form a quadrilateral, (sometimes a triangle, as in the graphic above), on which the position of each different vowel sound can be marked by a dot.
 (Refer to IPA vowel chart.)
 What the points marked on the vowel quadrilateral actually represent is open to dispute.
 As a first, working hypothesis, we will take the view espoused in many textbooks.

 secondary cardinals, which differ from the related primary ones in lip

-The vowel quadrilateral and the cardinal vowels are the work of Daniel Jones.
+The systematization of cardinal vowels is mainly the work of Daniel Jones.
 His definitions of the primary cardinals may be found in An Outline of English Phonetics, paragraphs 131-133.

 e) In short: (i) The CV's are an arbitrary set of reference vowels - arbitrary in the sense that there is no apparent reason why there should be eight rather than ten, twelve or any other number. (ii) They are peripheral vowels - they define the boundary of the space within which vowels can be produced.
 For this reason they hardly ever occur in real speech, or as the vowels of any language.